 Process and methodology of hazard analysis

 The methodology follows a structured sequence and can be applied to all relevant tools and methods, such as concrete demolition shears, rock and concrete splitters, combination shears, steel shears, tank cutters, or Multi Cutters.
+Where practical, it is aligned with the method statement and permits-to-work for consistent implementation on site.

 - Clarify the work order: Objective, limits, component function, load-bearing behavior, utility runs, boundary conditions (weather, height, interior).